monome/docs/docs/modular/meadowphysics/index.md

 Another basic approach to linking rows is the 'cascade' where each row is linked only to the row immediately beneath it.

 For example you can set all row's counts to 2 and count in a binary fashion (ie. frequencies of 2,4,8,16 etc).
 Changing all rows to 3 you have a ternary counter, or powers of 3 (ie. frequencies of 3,9,27,81 etc).
-Of course the count in each row need not be the same, and arbitrary values can be used to create longform counters.
+Of course the count in each row need not be the same, and arbitrary values can be used to create long-form counters.

 This structure will create rapid output on the top triggers, and very sparse triggers below.
 In the powers of 3 example above it takes over 2000 pulses for the last row to trigger!

 ### Rhizomatic Patterns

-Any row can trigger any other row in meadowphysics allowing quite complex patterns.
+Any row can trigger any other row in Meadowphysics allowing quite complex patterns.
 Importantly it allows rows to trigger in a syncopated way where previously triggers were at constant intervals.
 A simple example:

 - Link row 1 to rows 2 and 3
 - Link row 2 and 3 to row 4.